ChittelaAkhila/Systolic-Array-based-Image-Binarization-using-Basys3-FPGA-Board/README.md

 //////////////////////////////////////////////////////////////////////////
 // Authors Note
 //////////////////////////////////////////////////////////////////////////
-We appreciate anyone interested in advancing this project and respectfully ask that you cite the following GitHub repository:
+We appreciate anyone interested in advancing this project and respectfully ask that you cite this GitHub repository.
-"Systolic Array-Based Image Binarization Using Basys3 FPGA Board" by Chittela Akhila and Jangam Abhinav.

 Here are few formats of citing this:
 IEEE Style: